Matt-Mf/Mio-Sito/content/blog/post_7.md

 ![image](/img/fox.png)

-Then there is this strange domain named interforest-org that seems to be abandoned and for sale.
+Then there is this strange domain named interforest dot org that seems to be abandoned and for sale.
 Who knows what will have been used for.
 A lot of results from Google refer to something about old versions of Windows Server.